giogodo/MaidenLands/README.md

 __*Hi, I am developing tools for artists, level designers and developers inside of unity game engine.*__

-__*The tools are being being professinally designed and will cut short your development time and effort.*__
+__*The tools are being being professinally designed, are free open source and will cut short your development time and effort.*__

 __*Moreover I have also decided to convert this to an exciting project as well which you can read here.*__